kintrix007/blog/contributing-to-nixpkgs/index.md

 It is a package manager which claims to have solved [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).
 If two programs need different versions of the same library, it will simply install both versions, and just make it work.
-The "and make just it work" part is a lot more complicated than what I am making it sound like, but generally it just works.
+The "and just make it work" part is a lot more complicated than what I am making it sound like, but generally it just works.

 ## Prerequisites

 I will not go in-depth about the syntax of the Nix language.
-Although it is not *difficult* to read, pre se, it does require a basic understand of common functional programming concepts and does use unusual syntax in places.
+Although it is not *difficult* to read, pre se, it does require a basic understanding of common functional programming concepts and it does use some unusual syntax in places.

-Basic understanding of the Nix language is recommended.
+Basic understanding of the Nix language is recommended, although not strictly necessary.

 ## Building a Package with Nix